 - Have great photos!
 What’s the sense in having a great product if it looks bad in photos?
 Invest in a backdrop, you can get them all over the place.
 I bought a 3 ft x 3 ft backdrop from The Backdrop Shop on Etsy for $25.
 It’s worth the investment folks!
 I mean tell me, which photo looks better to you?
 Which product do you want to purchase?

 Once you really get into wholesaling there is another beast — tradeshows, booth design and sales reps.
 I’m not big enough for this yet and can’t answer any questions about this next step.
 I do know the huge tradeshows are $5,000 a booth– so you better be writing huge sales when you get to that point.

 So, are you still thinking wholesale is your next step?
 Go for it!
-Start with local shops– in your town and surrounding towns.
+IStart with local shops– in your town and surrounding towns.
 Some local places like to do consignment but after a month or two of good sales you might be able to switch yourself to wholesale.
+You can also profit from employing a company like YEAH Local to undertake your online presence if you have no clue how to do that.
 Don’t be afraid to get out there.
 If a stockist told you no, then you are no worse off than before you asked.
 Good luck!